ReSharper 2024.3 Help

 4. Go to the Code Editing | Code Cleanup | General options page and select Automatically run cleanup when saving a file.

-Optionally, you can restrict automatic cleanup to specific files by a file mask.
 You can also select Only changed parts of file to make sure that cleanup is applied to the code affected by your changes, and the rest of the code in the file is not modified.

 5. Click Save in the dialog to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer by choosing this layer from the Save To selector.
 For more information, see manage and share resharper settings.

 6. The next time you finish editing and save the file (Ctrl+S) or all files (Ctrl+Shift+S) , ReSharper will clean up the affected files using the selected profile.
-If the default cleanup profile is not selected, ReSharper will prompt you choose one of the profiles.
+If the default cleanup profile is not selected, ReSharper will prompt you to choose one of the profiles.

 Use code inspection to maintain formatting rules in C# and C++